bokub/lyo-service/index.md

 ## Disclaimer

-The libraries published by this service are not checked or tested.
-They may be useless or not work at all.
+The code published by this service is not checked or tested.
+It may be useless or not work at all.

-Use these libraries at your own risk.
+Use at your own risk.